CTSecUK/CyberYoddha-CTF-2020/Write-ups/Password 2.md

   print("PASSWORD DENIED\n")
 ```

-Again, like teh previous challendge, we can see the flag is locate in the `checkPassword()` funtion, but is all jumbled up.
+Again (like in the previous challenge), we can see the flag is locate in the `checkPassword()` funtion, but is all jumbled up.

-This time to decrypt we'll just add a few lines of new code to the script;
+This time to decrypt we'll add a few lines of code to the script;

 ```python
 decryptedPass = ""